1387 (9th August)

 Henry’s father marched north at the head of an army which would muster at York prior to invading Scotland.

-The English army marched to Scotland in an attempt to put Edinburgh castle to siege.
+The English army left York and marched to Scotland in an attempt to put Edinburgh castle to siege.
 The mission failed.

 1400 (16th September)

-Owain Glyn Dwr was supported by supporters of the Mortimer family who believed that Edmund Mortimer, the rightful heir of Richard II, should be king.
+Owain Glyn Dwr was supported by the Mortimer family who believed that Edmund Mortimer, the rightful heir of Richard II, should be king.

 Battle of Hyddgen